Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 The driver was extremely professional, van was very clean, and the best part is the he drove super slowly and carefully so our kids didn’t get sick on the winding road.

-When you download the Tripool app, if you enter my referral code nick202406 on the registration page, you’ll get a free TWD 300 credit in your account!
+When you download the Tripool app, if you click the link or enter my referral code Nick2025 on the registration page, you’ll receive an email with three TWD 100 discount vouchers!

 A young Taiwanese man driving a car, shot from the backseat, and he's mostly shaded